 Where?
 Not many have heard of Serre Chevalier and that’s the best bit!
 A quiet resort with the largest ski area in the southern Alps with 157km of slopes, Serre Chevalier is a quaint and unspoiled resort made up village clusters.
 Its runs are varied to suit all abilities with many of them tree-lined which makes for a picturesque descent.
 Its runs and ski lifts also never tend to get crowded and makes for an ideal resort to go with family, especially during peak weeks.
 It also doesn’t carry the typical après buzz that is seen in many French resorts which also makes it perfect for families looking for a quiet holiday.

-Above all Serre Chevalier’s accommodation, food and drink and lift passes are a lot more budget friendly compared to other French resorts.
-(Courchevel we’re looking at you, 30 euro burger and chips?
-No thank you.)
+Above all, Serre Chevalier’s accommodation, food and drink and lift passes are a lot more budget friendly compared to other French resorts.
+(Courchevel we’re looking at you.)

 View ski holidays in Serre Chevalier